Self-Tuning Spectral Clustering for Speaker Diarization: Abstract

 \section{Abstract}

 Spectral clustering has proven effective in grouping speech representations for speaker diarization tasks, although post-processing the affinity matrix remains difficult due to the need for careful tuning before constructing the Laplacian.
 In this study, we present a novel pruning algorithm to create a sparse affinity matrix called \emph{spectral clustering on p-neighborhood retained affinity matrix} (SC-pNA).
 Our method improves on node-specific fixed neighbor selection by allowing a variable number of neighbors, eliminating the need for external tuning data as the pruning parameters are derived directly from the affinity matrix.
 SC-pNA does so by identifying two clusters in every row of the initial affinity matrix, and retains only the top $p\%$ similarity scores from the cluster containing larger similarities.
 Spectral clustering is performed subsequently, with the number of clusters determined as the maximum eigengap.
 Experimental results on the challenging DIHARD-III dataset highlight the superiority of SC-pNA, which is also computationally more efficient than existing auto-tuning approaches.
+Our implementations are available at \href{https://github.com/nikhilraghav29/SC-pNA}{https://github.com/nikhilraghav29/SC-pNA}.

+\fancyhf{} \chead{ Accepted to be Published in 2025 International Conference on Acoustics, Speech, and Signal Processing, 2025, Hyderabad, India} \lfoot{ \copyright 2025 IEEE.
+Personal use of this material is permitted.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.}